Parascorpis

-Parascorpis typus, the jutjaw, is a species of perciform fish, the only known member of its genus and family.
+Parascorpis typus, commonly known as the jutjaw, is a species of centrarchiform fish, the only known member of its genus and family.
 It is native to the Indian Ocean coast of Africa where it is known to occur along the coasts of Mozambique and South Africa.
 It is found at depths of from 20 to 200 m.
 This species grows to a length of 60 cm TL.
 This species is considered to be a good foodfish, but they are currently not sought out by commercial fisheries and are caught only rarely by anglers.